 The coolant leak from the external radiator circuit and the investigation of the causes of the accident forced the National Aeronautics and Space Administration (NASA) to prohibit astronauts from going into space until the end of the year.

-Роскосмос did not cancel the planned extravehicular activities for Chub and Kononenko.
-They performed a unique and responsible mission: they reached the site of the hydraulic line break, inspected the site and took pictures to send to Earth.
-They also performed standard tasks related to the spacewalk according to plan.
+Roscosmos did not cancel the planned extravehicular activities for Chub and Kononenko.
+They carried out a unique and responsible mission: they reached the site of the hydraulic line break, inspected the site and took pictures to send to Earth.
+They also performed standard tasks related to spacewalking as planned.

 Satellite boom

-This year, Russia also did a lot for the "Сфера" project and for the emergence of a strong orbital group of satellites in Russia.
-This year, the orbital group was replenished with the second"Арктика-М", the second and third "Метеор-М", the fourth "Электро-Л", and "Кондор-ФКА".
+This year, Russia also did a lot for the Sphere project and for the emergence of a strong orbital constellation of satellites in Russia.
+This year, the orbital constellation was replenished with the second Arktika-M, the second and third Meteor-M, the fourth Elektro-L, and the Kondor-FKA.

-Specialists also began to assemble the first experimental "Грифоны" for global Earth monitoring, and made progress on the part of the satellite group for the Internet of Things "Марафон-IoT" - andtold about global satellite construction plans until 2030.
+Also, specialists began to assemble the first experimental Griffons for global Earth monitoring, made progress on the Marathon-IoT constellation of satellites for the Internet of Things - and talked about global satellite construction plans until 2030.

-State and private participation in satellite construction and the creation of amarket for commercial space services are planned.
-It is assumed that at least 600 satellites out of more than one and a half thousand will be commercial by 2030.
+It is planned not only state, but also private participation in satellite construction and the creation of a market for commercial space services.
+It is assumed that at least 600 satellites out of more than one and a half thousand by 2030 will be commercial.

 Reusable launch vehicles

-The first flight rocket "Ангара-А5", which will be sent into space after flight design tests,was delivered to the Восточный cosmodrome at the end of the year.
-All actions with the rocket model have already been worked out, now it remains only to check the rocket itself - and launch it. "Роскосмос" considers this launch to be"a new page in the history of the Russian rocket and space industry".
+The first Angara-A5 flight rocket was delivered to the Vostochny Cosmodrome at the end of the year, which will be sent into space after flight design tests.
+All actions with the rocket model have already been worked out, now it remains only to check the rocket itself - and launch it.
+Roscosmos considers this launch to be "a new page in the history of the Russian rocket and space industry".

 Thanks to the Angara rockets, Russia will be able to launch any spacecraft into space on its own.
 It is known that as part of the Amur space rocket complex with a returnable first stage in the East, it is planned to use three-stage heavy-class Angara-A5 and Angara-A5M launch vehicles.
 Full flight tests of Angara-A5 will be completed in 2024.